 Google Shopping is at its best.
-Now that it has launched the Google Shopping Activity program and has partnered through Walmart, Target, and others.
+It has launched the Google Shopping Activity some time back and has even partnered through Walmart, Target, and others for this program.
 But, the world will have to wait for this before this program is unleashed out of the beta program from the US territories.
 Yet, it is a hopeful sign.
 Target has reported an increase of 20% sales after participating in this program!

 Type of products that may cause an issue in Google Shopping Integration